Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Modern and contemporary homes are all about clean lines, simple forms, and making a statement.
 This is where you can play with bright and bold colors.
 High-contrast palettes are particularly effective, such as a dark, dramatic exterior with a vibrant pop of color on the front door.
 Think deep charcoal, black, or navy siding paired with a bright yellow or aqua accent.
 These striking combinations emphasize the home’s geometric shapes and create a powerful visual impact.
 The key is to keep the design simple and let the bold color choices do the talking.

-Farmhouse and Craftsman Styles
+Cozy Hues for Farmhouse & Craftsman Styles

 The modern farmhouse and classic Craftsman styles both have a warm, inviting feel that connects with nature.
 A crisp white siding with bold black trim is a hugely popular choice that gives a clean, updated look to the classic farmhouse aesthetic.
 For Craftsman homes, earthy tones are a natural fit.
 Think olive greens, deep browns, and warm beiges that reflect the surrounding landscape.
 These colors beautifully complement the rich wood and stone details often found in Craftsman architecture.
 Choosing the right residential siding material and color is essential to achieving this signature look.

-Ranch and Split-Level Homes
+Versatile Colors for Ranch & Split-Level Homes

 Ranch and split-level homes are known for their approachable, comfortable design, and their color palettes should reflect that.
 Soft and warm colors are a fantastic choice, creating a welcoming vibe from the moment you pull into the driveway.
 A classic combination of beige siding with crisp white trim and cream accents always looks polished and inviting.
 Neutrals are a safe bet for these styles, with shades like taupe, off-white, and a range of grays offering incredible versatility.
 These colors work well with the low-slung rooflines and natural landscaping common to ranch homes, creating a harmonious and appealing exterior.